mihaisoloi/markdown-cv/src/resume.md

 layout: post
 ---

-I'm a Scala / Data Engineer with over 10 years' experience.
+I'm a Scala / Data Engineer with over ten years' experience.
 I inspire and help teams in being productive.
 I love mathematics and algorithms.

 I'm goal oriented, proactive and able to work remotely, with outstanding communications skills.